 What issues can you bring up around policy that could help affected communities?
 Not just on a community level, but at a federal level.
 How can we change these systems?
 Conflict work goes into that.
 It’s a big task, but this pandemic has exposed every system in this country, even now as we move through it, we can think about how to make it better.
 How do we shift and show up differently on the other side of our work.

-I know that the June workshop is likely to be delayed but I thought it would be still good to talk about it.
 Could you share a little bit about the in-person session—how is the event facilitated?
 What are some key outcomes?

 The workshop is broken up into two-days and the six of us facilitate different pieces.
 It feels really powerful and important to have our dynamic.
 At the beginning, it’s typically getting-to-know each other and getting people settled with different activities and jogging people’s understanding of race and racial bias.
 Then we go through different activities and conversations of helping people navigate their work and internally using inner V [self reflection work that the CUC teaches].
 Then we role play different scenarios [so] people feel comfortable getting to know people in the room and to a place of feeling trust so they are more open and willing to bring their own experiences to the room.